mveeprojects/JavaSpringBootAPIProxy/README.md

 * [ ] Add basic auth to external API call.
 * [ ] Create a simple UI using Thymeleaf.
   * [ ] Text box and button for user input instead of path variables on frontend.
-* [ ] Add PII to external API response JSON and obfuscate before sending in response to the frontend.
+* [x] Add email to external API response JSON and obfuscate before sending in response to the frontend.

 Nice-to-haves:
 * [ ] Add equivalent curl (without auth) to the UI.